-Even if you don't believe this particular story and want to work out another explanation for the red ochre and the origin of the supernatural, the biological and psychological evidence that our ancestors went through a prolonged phase of egalitarianism remains.
+But even if you don't believe this particular story and want to work out another explanation for the red ochre and the origin of the supernatural, we are still left with all the biological and psychological evidence that our ancestors went through a prolonged phase of egalitarianism.
 Without that, we would not be here as language-speaking modern humans.
-We might have evolved into a smaller-brained hominin with rounder-shaped eyes, using primate-style gesture/call systems of communication, and the planet would look like a very different place.
+We might have evolved into a smaller-brained hominin with rounder-shaped eyes, using primate-style gesture/call systems of communication, and the planet would look a very different place.

 Does all this matter?
-Does it matter that women, organizing as the revolutionary sex, bust through the 'gray ceiling' of brain size?
+Does it matter that women organizing as the revolutionary sex bust through the 'gray ceiling' of brain size?
+That deep social mind gave us the platform of trust for sharing language, rhythm and song?
 That female political strategies created human symbolic culture?
 That resistance is at the core of being human?
 Should we be telling our children the story of our Paleolithic heritage of gender equality - the untold secret - and how it gave our African ancestors an extraordinary future?
 If we want that future stretching ahead of us as far as it stretches back into our hunter-gatherer past, I think it does.